rulebricks/python-sdk/README.md

 ## Basic Usage

-Use the SDK to interact with the Rulebricks API in a synchronous manner is incredibly simple.
+Using the SDK to interact with the Rulebricks API in a synchronous manner is simple.

-Here's an example of how to use the SDK to solve a rule:
+Here's an example of how to use our Python SDK to solve a rule:

 ```python
 import rulebricks as rb